Varun1911/HTML/README.txt

 Iframe is used to load another page, or youtube video, or vimeo video, or a section of another page into your webpage.
 Iframe has security issues that's why it's mostly used for videos/video player.
 The video you want to embed must have inspection.

+metadata - data/information about the data.
+Ex- data size, date of creation, date of modification etc.

+Head contains a lot of meta information

+title contains the title of the page

+style contains the styling data

+link is used to link things like css, rel attribute tells the relation.

+The charset attribute tells which character set to use.
+If you want to support other language characters too use utf-16 etc.

+other attributes in the meta tag have a little different structure They have a name and some content.

+The viewport attribute is mostly used for mobile devices, to make our content display properly on mobile devices as well.
+The range of initial scale is 0.1-10.
+After 1 the change is negligible.

+We can also load scripts in the head tag using script tag.
+This might be done to initial interactivity as soon as any element loads.